Protecting the environment is a principle we firmly stand behind.

 Greenhouse Gas (“GHG”)

-Crew has decreased plant inlet flaring intensity from 0.21% in 2015 to 0.05% in 2020, representing a reduction of 76%.
-In 2021, Crew will be installing a waste heat recovery unit** at our Wilder (West Septimus) gas plant that is expected to reduce GHG intensity at the gas plant by approximately 10% following its installation and commissioning which is anticipated in Q3-2021.
+Crew has decreased plant inlet flaring intensity from 0.21% in 2015 to 0.06% in 2021, representing a reduction of 70%.
+In September 2021, Crew installed a waste heat recovery unit** at our West Septimus gas plant that reduced our GHG emissions at the gas plant by 2,239 tCO2e over the remaining four months of 2021.

 Water Management Performance